 Section 3.4 of RFC1591 provided for a dispute resolution mechanism however the body listed in the document does not currently exist.

-Currently RFC1591 only applies to ccTLDs and most of these do not have any contracts which specify a dispute resolution mechanism with ICANN.
+Currently RFC1591 only applies to ccTLDs, .GOV, and .MIL and most of these do not have any contracts which specify a dispute resolution mechanism with ICANN.

 For those ccTLDs that do not have a contract with ICANN which specifies dispute resolution mechanisms the only options available to them are the ICANN Ombudsman or the ICANN Bylaws relating to the Independent Review of ICANN Board Actions (which would only apply to the relevant Board action i.e. delegations and redelegations in this case).
 Given these mechanisms are non-binding on the Board or ICANN they are perceived by many ccTLDs as being of limited value.